centrifugal/centrifugo/docs/content/server/engines.md

 Engine in Centrifugo is responsible for publishing messages between nodes, handle PUB/SUB broker subscriptions, save/retrieve presence and history data.

-By default Centrifugo uses Memory engine.
+By default, Centrifugo uses Memory engine.
 There is also Redis engine available.

-The difference between them - with Memory engine you can start only one node of Centrifugo, while Redis engine allows to run several nodes on different machines and they will be connected via Redis, will know about each other due to Redis and will also keep history and presence data in Redis instead of Centrifugo node process memory so this data can be accessed from each node.
+The difference between them - with Memory engine you can start only one node of Centrifugo, while Redis engine allows running several nodes on different machines and they will be connected via Redis, will know about each other due to Redis and will also keep history and presence data in Redis instead of Centrifugo node process memory so this data can be accessed from each node.

 To set engine you can use `engine` configuration option.
 Available values are `memory` and `redis`.
 Default value is `memory`.